 care need to be knowledgeable and vigilant about decubitus

-Bedsores, also called pressure sores, pressure ulcers, or
+Also called pressure sores, pressure ulcers or decubitus ulcers,

-decubitus ulcers, are skin wounds resulting from prolonged pressure
+bedsores are skin wounds that result from prolonged pressure on the

-on the skin in contact with a bed or wheelchair.
+skin that's in contact with a bed or wheelchair.
 Bedsores are

 life-threatening complications such as skin and bone